 From the Orthodox Church of America’s online Resource Handbook for Lay Ministries’ Parish Development Page, by Permission:

-The Accessible Church by the Very Reverend Father John Matusiak – Rector of St. Joseph Church, Wheaton, IL; managing editor of the publication “The Orthodox Church;” and secretary of the Orthodox Church of America’s Diocese of the Midwest.> (at the time this article was written)
+The Accessible Church by the Very Reverend Father John Matusiak, rector of , ; managing editor of the publication “The ;” and secretary of the Orthodox Church of America’s Diocese of the .

 Buildings send messages in what might be termed “building language.”
 The message that church buildings need to say is “welcome.”
 A church building or parish hall with countless steps, inadequate sound systems, or inaccessible facilities surely does not extend a warm invitation to the disabled.

 We may fool ourselves that proposed structural changes are planned only for the permanently disabled people.
 Not so.
 At any moment many able-bodied parishioners are recovering from illness or are temporarily in casts or on crutches.
 Further, every parishioner is growing older.
 These are all conditions which benefit from “barrier-free” access to our church facilities.

 One of the purposes of the Church is the maintenance of Christian fellowship.
 We assume that it is a person’s desire to continue active involvement in worship and in fellowship as long as life will allow.
 On the other hand, every parish has its list of homebound parishioners who are no longer active.
 The decision to be homebound is theirs.
 They perceive that, given their disability, to leave home and enter the church building or hall is too difficult.
 If every church building could be barrier free, the greater part of the perceived difficulty will have been removed.

 An Accessibility Audit is one of the easiest ways of discovering architectural barriers, and considering the different ways in which these barriers can be removed is usually quite simple.